wiwatsrt/laravel-preset/README.md

-# 🚀 Adam Wathan's Laravel Frontend Preset
+# 🚀 Laravel Tailwind CSS Preset.

-A Laravel frontend preset that scaffolds out new applications just the way I like 'em 👌🏻
+A Laravel frontend preset that scaffolds out new applications.

 What it includes: